bekshi/AquaSweeper/README.md

 2. Open the project in your IDE of choice
 3. Install all necessary dependencies
 4. Run AquaSweeper Buddy (/aquasweeper-buddy/temp-app) using `npx expo start`
+5. Build the project using Expo Go on your mobile device
-5. Create an account
+6. Create an account
-6. Follow the in-app pairing process
+7. Follow the in-app pairing process
-7. Start your first cleaning session!
+8. Start your first cleaning session!

 Made with ❤️ by the AquaSweeper Team